Wolverine971/podcast/content/blog/broadly not deeply.md

 As far a social media, suffice to say it is entertainment masking as life u We won't touch on social media because the negative impacts should be self evident but suffice to say

 You can call or text anyone you know and people you don't know.
-People who you don't know call you soliciting their wares.
+People who you don't know constantly ping you.
 People email you, companies email you, when you purchase something you can get texted or emailed a receipt.
 You are connected.
-You are also
+You are also bobarded and overwhelmed by noise, we need signal.

-Mechanisms
+What are the Mechanisms that got us here

-Psychological Effects
+What are the Psychological Effects on us

-Future Effects
+What are the Future Effects and implications

-Antidotes

-Journalism's Inverted Pyramid
+Are there any Antidotes to the chaos

-The realization that we can see broadly and not deeply is made possible when we explore
+The realization that we can see broadly and not deeply is made possible when we start exploring

 We can see broadly in that we can find answers and resources for any question or topic that crosses your mind.
 The internet and the cell phone combine to make information literally at our fingertip.
 With relationships we can directly call, text, or email them at anytime.
 Indirectly we can quickly access information about them through:
 - Twitter